 Sometimes the unhelpful stories we create are about ourselves.
 Thinking, “I have to do it perfectly!” or “I should be doing more!” ramps up stress.
 Self-critical thoughts along the lines of “This just proves what a loser I am!” add to our burden.
 Cultivating self-compassion by treating ourselves the way we would a friend is an important way of coping with stress.

 Dealing with stress at this level also involves recognizing when we get stuck in a whirlpool of negative "what if" thoughts.
 That's called rumination.
 We can't stop the first "what if" thought that pops into our head, but we have a lot of control over our second thought in response.
 We can learn to answer the first what if with thoughts such as “What if it doesn’t happen?”
 “Right here, right now, I’m OK,” or “I’ll deal with that when and if it happens.”

 We can also train ourselves to look at the evidence.
 Just because we can vividly imagine some terrible outcome doesn't mean it's real or likely.
 Asking ourselves data-driven questions such as “How often has this happened to me in the past year?
 How about in the past 5 years?
 What evidence do I see that it’s not happening?” can clarify actual risk.

 Worrying takes a lot of time and energy, so it feels productive, but it’s not.
 It’s like clutching the arm rests to keep a plane in the air.
 It doesn't do a thing to prevent a crash, but it's guaranteed to make us miserable.

 Stress Management Level Three: What We Do in Response to the Problem

 The third level of stress management involves the actions that we do or don’t take in order to deal with the problem.
 This might include deep breathing or meditation to calm our bodies and minds.
+Sometimes we may need a brief break or distraction.
 But those aren’t the only options at this level.